vasswann/ToolTip/README.md

 # ToolTip

 This is a modern toolTIp using only HTML and CSS.
-Rund the code on your localhoast
+Run the code on your localhoast

 Happy coding
 Swann